Skip to content

 Quieter & Cheaper: Courchevel Le Praz (1300)

-Still, with direct lift access to the Courchevel, Le Praz is the quintessential “chocolate box” snow-covered village in France.
+Still, with direct lift access to the Courchevel, Le Praz is France’s quintessential “chocolate box” snow-covered village.

 It’s the undiscovered gem that hasn’t yet been taken over by the area’s popularity.